hbctraining/main/workshops/workshop_lead_responsibilities.md

 6. Check workshop repo to see if there are any GitHub issues to be addressed

 7. Clear Google Form Responses from homework links

-8. PollEverywhere:
-    - Remove old questions
-    - _If it is helpful:_ Create a Google doc for Poll everywhere questions.
-Members of the team can populate it as questions come in.

-9. Update Intro and Wrap-up slides
+8. Update Intro and Wrap-up slides
     - **Update Intro Consulting Slide (See Shannan's meesage in #teaching)**
     - Check to see that the **personnel slide is updated**.
 Add/remove/move around group members as needed
     - Add/unhide a Breakfast slide